MicrosoftDocs/learn/learn-pr/azure/execute-azure-function-with-triggers/includes/3-timer-trigger.md

 For example, a CRON expression to create a trigger that executes every five minutes looks like: `0 */5 * * * *`

-At first, this string may look confusing.
+At first, this string might look confusing.
 We'll come back and break down these concepts when we have a deeper look at CRON expressions.

 To build a CRON expression, you need to have a basic understanding of some of the special characters.